IronJayx/data4ai/README.md

 # Roadmap:

 ## Features:
-- Adapt manual input to new format
-- Support for excel
 - Integration with openai api:
     - add your key & deploy
 - Support file assitant creation